 Nonprofit annual report FAQ

-What should be included in a nonprofit annual report?
+What should a nonprofit annual report include?

 Should my organization upload our nonprofit annual report online?